DegardinBruno/Kinetic-GAN/README.md

 * Both Linux and Windows are supported, but we strongly recommend Linux for performance and compatibility reasons.
 * 64-bit Python 3.7+ installation.
 We recommend pip.
 * PyTorch >= 1.7.1
-* GPU is not mandatory, but we strongly recommend for reproducibilty of results.
+* GPU is not mandatory, but we strongly recommend GPU for reproducibilty of results and speed.

 ```bash
 pip install -r requirements.txt  # use flag --user if permission needed